mozilla/data-docs/src/concepts/glean/glean.md

   Metrics that are common to all products, such as the operating system and architecture, are provided automatically in a consistent way.

-  Any issues found with these base metrics only need be fixed in Glean to benefit all Glean-using products.
+  Any issues found with these base metrics only need be fixed in Glean to benefit all SDK-using products.

 **Encourage specificity**